 SolTrans establishes annual contribution rates based on an actuarially determined rate recommended by an independent actuary.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 SolTrans is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-For the measurement period ended June 30, 2014, the average active employee contribution rate is 7.0 percent of annual pay, and SolTrans' average contribution rate was 8.75 percent of annual payroll.
+For the measurement period ended June 30, 2017, the average active employee contribution rate was 7 percent of annual pay, and SolTrans' actual average contribution rate was 8 percent of annual payroll.

-Contributions to the pension plan from SolTrans were \$109,932 for the year ended June 30, 2015.
+Contributions to the pension plan from SolTrans were \$66,678 for the year ended June 30, 2017.

-At June 30, 2015, SolTrans reported a net pension (asset) liability of \$(69,080).
-The net pension (asset) liability was measured as of June 30, 2015, and the total pension (asset) liability used to calculate the net pension (asset) liability was determined by an actuarial valuation as of June 30, 2014.
+At June 30, 2017, SolTrans reported a net pension (asset) liability of \$(38,038).
+The net pension (asset) liability was measured as of June 30, 2017, and the total pension (asset) liability used to calculate the net pension (asset) liability was determined by an actuarial valuation as of June 30, 2016.

-B. Net Pension Liability
+B. Net Pension (Asset) Liability

-SolTrans' net pension liability for the Plan is measured as the total pension liability, less the pension plan's fiduciary net pension.
-The net pension liability of the Plan is measured as of June 30, 2014, using an annual actuarial valuation as of June 30, 2013, rolled forward to June 30, 2014, using standard update procedures.
-A summary of principal assumptions and methods used to determine net pension liability is shown below.
+SolTrans' net pension (asset) liability for the plan is measured as the total pension (asset) liability, less the pension plan's fiduciary net position.
+The net pension (asset) liability of the plan is measured as of June 30, 2017, using a biennial actuarial valuation as of that date.
+A summary of principal assumptions and methods used to determine the net pension (asset) liability is shown below.

-B. Net Pension Liability (Continued)
+B. Net Pension (Asset) Liability (Continued)